 Controversies in Antiplatelet Therapy for the Secondary Prevention of Cardiovascular Events

-An Interactive, Live-Streamed Program at the PCR eCourse 2020
+An Interactive, Virtual Program at the PCR eCourse 2020

 Heart disease continues to be the leading cause of mortality in Europe.
 Despite advances in prevention and therapy, each year cardiovascular disease (CVD) causes over 1.8 million deaths in the European Union (EU).
 CVD accounts for 45% of all deaths in Europe and 37% of all deaths in the EU, is the main cause of death in men in all but 12 countries of Europe, and is the main cause of death in women in all but two countries.
 Acute coronary syndromes (ACS) comprise a substantial portion of these grim statistics, and better care for ACS patients could improve clinical and economic outcomes in the EU.
 While evidence-based society guidelines recommend aggressive dual antiplatelet therapy (DAPT) for such patients, contemporary practice data on both sides of the Atlantic indicate that DAPT is underutilized both early after an index MI and for evidence-grounded durations of therapy.
 In addition, in 2019 new data were published that demand re-evaluation of oral antiplatelet drug choice and of the role of long-term aspirin therapy in secondary prevention of ACS.
 Education of all stakeholders in ACS/MI care—particularly interventional cardiologists—about the guidelines and their basis, and about improving practice to reflect recommendations for care, especially around DAPT, can improve outcomes in ACS.

 - Overview of Controversies in Secondary Prevention of ACS

 - The Foundational Role of Antiplatelet Therapy in Secondary Prevention of ACS